tx7do/kratos-cli/sql-orm/README.md

 # SQL → ORM Schema Importer

-This tool imports SQL database schemas and generates ORM code for use in Kratos microservices, supporting both `ent` and `gorm` ORMs.
+This tool imports the SQL database schemas and generates ORM code for use in Kratos microservices, supporting both `ent` and `gorm` ORMs.

 ## HOW TO INSTALL